jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Rear Page Summary

 Conservatives are making the middle class great again.
 Across the world these red-blooded patriots are giving regular people better jobs and honest government.
-Don't be a socialist; join them and fight for liberty!
+Don't be a socialist; join them and fight for your liberty!

 No, wait.
 The Progressives are the good guys fighting for us all.
 Their ideology is the one saving us from climate change, racism, sexism, elitism, chauvinism while making sure everyone gets their fair share.
-Fight fascism; fight for progress!
+Fight fascism; fight for social progress!

 Our politics is filled with black-and-white messages like these because left-wing and right-wing ideologues keep spreading their single-minded stories throughout society.
-It's winner takes all, no moderation or compromise is allowed.
+On cable news, social media, dinner tables around America, It's winner takes all, no moderation or compromise is allowed.

 Many people are sick of their toxicity.

-Here's a new philosophy called Techvolution—it's custom-designed to calm our politics by synthesizing the efficiency-focused principles of capitalism with the equity-minded goals of social democracy.  with Mixed-Ideological Politics and supercharge our innovation and job market with Bumblebee Economics.
-Discover how unleashing open-source innovation can generate and distribute wealth, empowering individuals to thrive within an ever-evolving technological ecosystem.
+Here's a new philosophy called Techvolution—it's custom-designed to calm our politics via Mixed-Ideological Politics and supercharge or innovation and job market with Bumblebee Economics.

 Let's get started.